eviltester/restmud/src/basictestgame/docs/test_game_basic_walkthrough.md

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 42 and now it is worth 442 hoard points.
-Your 'A Cloth of Shining' has 158 polish power left. `
+You polished 'A very prize like prize' by 51 and now it is worth 451 hoard points.
+Your 'A Cloth of Shining' has 149 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 52 and now it is worth 494 hoard points.
-Your 'A Cloth of Shining' has 106 polish power left. `
+You polished 'A very prize like prize' by 38 and now it is worth 489 hoard points.
+Your 'A Cloth of Shining' has 111 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 24 and now it is worth 518 hoard points.
-Your 'A Cloth of Shining' has 82 polish power left. `
+You polished 'A very prize like prize' by 24 and now it is worth 513 hoard points.
+Your 'A Cloth of Shining' has 87 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 10 and now it is worth 528 hoard points.
-Your 'A Cloth of Shining' has 72 polish power left. `
+You polished 'A very prize like prize' by 20 and now it is worth 533 hoard points.
+Your 'A Cloth of Shining' has 67 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 1 and now it is worth 529 hoard points.
-Your 'A Cloth of Shining' has 71 polish power left. `
+You polished 'A very prize like prize' by 16 and now it is worth 549 hoard points.
+Your 'A Cloth of Shining' has 51 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 4 and now it is worth 533 hoard points.
-Your 'A Cloth of Shining' has 67 polish power left. `
+You polished 'A very prize like prize' by 22 and now it is worth 571 hoard points.
+Your 'A Cloth of Shining' has 29 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 8 and now it is worth 541 hoard points.
-Your 'A Cloth of Shining' has 59 polish power left. `
+You polished 'A very prize like prize' by 8 and now it is worth 579 hoard points.
+Your 'A Cloth of Shining' has 21 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 13 and now it is worth 554 hoard points.
-Your 'A Cloth of Shining' has 46 polish power left. `
+You polished 'A very prize like prize' by 1 and now it is worth 580 hoard points.
+Your 'A Cloth of Shining' has 20 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 20 and now it is worth 574 hoard points.
-Your 'A Cloth of Shining' has 26 polish power left. `
+You polished 'A very prize like prize' by 4 and now it is worth 584 hoard points.
+Your 'A Cloth of Shining' has 16 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 13 and now it is worth 587 hoard points.
-Your 'A Cloth of Shining' has 13 polish power left. `
+You polished 'A very prize like prize' by 2 and now it is worth 586 hoard points.
+Your 'A Cloth of Shining' has 14 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 5 and now it is worth 592 hoard points.
-Your 'A Cloth of Shining' has 8 polish power left. `
+You polished 'A very prize like prize' by 3 and now it is worth 589 hoard points.
+Your 'A Cloth of Shining' has 11 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
+You polished 'A very prize like prize' by 2 and now it is worth 591 hoard points.
+Your 'A Cloth of Shining' has 9 polish power left. `

+`polish the_secret_of_the_maze_prize`

-You polished 'A very prize like prize' by 8 and now it is worth 600 hoard points.
+> `Good work.
+You polished 'A very prize like prize' by 9 and now it is worth 600 hoard points.
 Your 'A Cloth of Shining' has 0 polish power left.
 Your 'A Cloth of Shining' vanishes, it must have been magic.`

 `polish the_secret_of_the_maze_prize`